mulesoft-assets/template-retail-omnichannel-experience-api/README.md

 # Use Case <a name="usecase"/>

-As a Customer I want a service to request information about me (personal information, my billing and shipping address, my payment methods), information about provided products, shopping cart.
+As a Customer I want a service to request information about me (personal information, my billing and shipping address, my payment methods), information about provided products, shopping carts and orders.

 ### GET/customers/{customerId}
 This endpoint will trigger flow getCustomerFromSFDC which obtains a customer information based on customerId.